ShikoteiCoding/DeepDoc/README.md

     1. Swhitch to Key-Value DB ? (thinking)
     2. Adding doc and piece title for search [half-done]
     3. Saving a doc with references should fill the rel table
-    4. Switch DBLayerAccess error catching with context manager
+    4. Use psycopg execute sql with parameters instead of using f-strings (not safe ?)
     5. Connection pooling (as a performance curiosity)
 - Beautify
     1. Switch prints to proper logging system